fischertechnik/txt_demo_ROBOPro_SLI/WhichToolsYouNeed.md

 -	As remote command: [screen -r](https://www.geeksforgeeks.org/screen-command-in-linux-with-examples/)
    You can find what this means in the Linux command help on the internet.<br/>
    When you leave this line blanc, you will get the LINUX command prompt.
-- Save these setting and start the connection.
+	 - Save these settings and start the connection.
 	 - Run with RoboPro a small RoboPro program and observe what the console shows you.
-- Go with the Windows file manager to the \Log\Putty\ map and open with Notepad++ the log file.
+	 - Go with the Windows file manager to the \Log\Putty\ map and open the log file with Notepad++.
 	 Now you can also inspect the results.
 When the log file changes, Notepad++ will reload the file.
-- Warning: Use only the TXT root account for very special activities.
+	 - Warning: Use only the TXT root account for exceptional activities.

 <img src="./docs/toolbox/install(Putty01).png" width="45%" >